 We hope that making it way easier to integrate with elmah.io, will give birth to some interesting new use cases.
-In fact we are giving away 6 month of free subscriptions to anyone creating a cool integration to elmah.io.
+In fact, we are giving away 6 months of free subscriptions to anyone creating a cool integration to elmah.io.
 Please get in touch if you have created an integration for elmah.io.
 We are already seeing integrations for different logging frameworks like Serilog and Logary, but only time will show what you come up with.
-We believe in open API’s and open source, why everything related to our new client is available at GitHub.
-Also check out our updated examples on how to integrate with elmah.io on different levels.
+We believe in open APIs and open source, why everything related to our new client is available at GitHub.
+Also, check out our updated examples on how to integrate with elmah.io on different levels.

 elmah.io: Error logging and Uptime Monitoring for your web apps

 See how we can help you monitor your website for crashes Monitor your website